-Nickel sensor were fabricated on an alumina substrate.
-On the substrate is deposited a layer of titanium and on it is deposited a new layer of gold.
-Then a layer of photoresist is deposited and developed to create a mold of the sensor.
-Then the nickel electrodes are grown by electroplating in the mold of photoresist.
-Then the photoresist and the layers of gold and titanium are selectively removed.
+This process start from an alumina substrate and layers of titanium and gold are deposited on it by sputtering.
+After that a layer of photorresist is deposited, exposed and developed.
+This creates a photorresist mold.
+Then the nickel electrodes are grown by electroplating.
+Than the photorresist and the layers of gold and titanium are selectively removed.
 Fig. 2 (b) illustrates this process.